avastt/recargapay-wallet/README.md

 - **JUnit5 + Mockito**: For unit tests;
 - **Race conditions lock**: To handle concurrency and ensure data integrity during transactions;
 - **Docker**: Containerization for easy deployment;

+### To Be Improved
+- Security Layer with: JWT authentication;
+- CI/CD pratices;
+- Redis caching layer;
+- More tests like Container tests;